 In Low Babies and High Babies my Dad sometimes cycled me to school on his pushbike, in a tiny wicker seat on the cross bar.

 In First Class I walked a little over a mile to school by myself taking my brother by the hand.
 Mam was at home with the two younger babies.

-A shy child, I preferred to play with my brother’s train rather my doll, Katie.
+A shy child, I preferred to play with my brother’s train rather than my doll, Katie.
 You could go places on a train, although I never did.
 Where could a doll take you?

 1963 Deirdre First Communion, Assumption School, Walkinstown.